 Always ask your pediatrician first if any of the probiotics are suitable for the baby.
 Studies show that probiotics like Lactobacillus reuteri can help augment gut health and reduce colic symptoms.

-Lifestyle Adjustments for Natural Colic Relief:
+Lifestyle Adjustments for baby’s Colic Relief:

 Monitor your diet if breastfeeding: